taisjunges/Project1_Calculator/README.md

 2. cd Project1_Calculator
 3. chmod +x calculadora.sh
 4. ./calculadora.sh
-5. Follow the commands requested by the program "calculadora.py" to perform the desired operations."
+5. Follow the commands requested by the program "calculadora.py" to perform the desired operations.